 If you want to build a website, then you are also going to need web hosting.
 Without hosting, your site isn’t going to be available for anyone to visit.

-There are thousands of different hosting companies operating all over the world, who offer a complete range of hosting solutions.
+There are thousands of different hosting companies operating all over the world, that offer a complete range of hosting solutions.
 There are several different types of hosting available, and in this article, we will look through them, as well as provide you with an explanation of everything you need to know about hosting your own website.

 What do you need?

 There are three basic things you will need.
-They are your website, the domain name and web hosting.
-Your website will obviously be the site you have built, or will be building.
+They are your website, the domain name, and web hosting.
+Your website will obviously be the site you have built or will be building.
 There are many ways in which you can build a website, with the most popular being through the use of a CMS (content management system) such as WordPress, which is the most popular website builder in the world.

 Your domain name will be the address of your website.
 It is what people will type in when they want to visit your site.
-There are a range of domain extensions available such as .com, .org and country-level domains such as .co.uk and .fr.
+There is a range of domain extensions available such as .com, .org and country-level domains such as .co.uk and .fr.
 Which name and extension you use for your website is entirely up to you.

 The different types of hosting

 As mentioned previously, there are a number of different hosting options available.
 Which one you use will depend on your website, but for most people starting out, the shared hosting option is the most practical and affordable.

 If you want to check out some excellent web host comparisons, then pop over to the Fortune Lords website where you’ll find lots of helpful information.
 Below we will look through the various hosting options you’ll find available at the majority of hosting companies.